robertknight/duckface/README.md

-duckface is a simple tool which simulates Go-like interfaces with C++.
+duckface is a simple tool which provides a way to create and use interfaces in C++ without the need to modify classes in order for them to implement the interface (as inheritance requires) or make users of the interface dependent on template arguments.

+The approach is based on interfaces in the Go language.
 In Go, types do not explicitly declare that they implement interfaces, instead an interface is just a set of methods and an *interface value* can hold a reference to any type which implements the methods in the interface.
 The lack of requirement to specify whether a type implements a particular interface makes this a kind of duck-typing (hence the name of the project).

 duckface is a tool which creates C++ classes (known as an *interface pointers*) that can emulate this behavior.

 ## How it Works

-The `duckface.rb` tool reads an interface file (by convention, named `InterfaceName.if.h`) which declares a set of interfaces using a syntax very similar to C++ struct declarations.
+The `duckface.rb` tool reads an interface file (typically named `InterfaceName.if.h`) which declares a set of interfaces using a syntax very similar to C++ struct declarations.
 Each interface specifies a set of methods which compatible classes must implement in order to 'implement' the interface.  `duckface.rb` then generates a header file which declares an *interface pointer* class with the same name as the interface.
 Instances of this class can